eth-cscs/squashfs-run/README.md

 # squashfs-run

-A small utility around `squashfs-mount` and `bwrap` that runs a command with squashfs file mounted directly under `/`.
+A small utility around `squashfs-mount` and `bwrap` that runs a command with a squashfs file mounted at `/user-environment`.

-The squashsfs file should be prepended with an absolute path `/mount-point` followed by `\0`s padded to 4096 bytes.

-Then `squashfs-run file.squashfs [command...]` will:
+Usage: `squashfs-run file.squashfs [command...]`.

+If `/user-environment` does not exist as a path, this utility will

 1. First mount the squashfs file in `/tmp` through `squashfs-mount`.
-2. Then use `bwrap` to bind it to the provided path in the metada.
+2. Then use `bwrap` to bind it to `/user-environment` in the metada.

+Otherwise it mounts to `/user-environment` directly.